Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Abstract

 \section{Abstract}

-{ Local Universe dwarf galaxies are both cosmological and mass assembly probes.
+{ Local Universe dwarf galaxies can serve as both cosmological and mass assembly probes.
 Deep surveys have enabled the study of these objects down to the low surface brightness (LSB) regime.
-In this paper, we estimate \Euclid's dwarf detection capabilities as well as limits of its MERge processing function (MER pipeline), responsible for producing the stacked mosaics and final catalogues.
-To do this, we inject mock dwarf galaxies in a real Euclid Wide Survey (EWS) field in the VIS band and compare the input catalogue to the final MER catalogue.
-The mock dwarf galaxies are generated with simple Sérsic models and structural parameters extracted from observed dwarf galaxy property catalogues.
-To characterize the detected dwarfs, we use the mean surface brightness inside the effective radius ${\rm SB}_{\rm e}$ (in mag\,arcsec$^{-2}$).
-The final MER catalogues achieve completenesses of $91\,\%$ for ${\rm SB}_{\rm e}\in[21,24]$, and $54\,\%$ for ${\rm SB}_{\rm e}\in[24,28]$.
+In this paper, we estimate \Euclid's dwarf detection capabilities as well as limits of its MERge processing function (MER pipeline), which is responsible for producing the stacked mosaics and final catalogues.
+To do this, we injected mock dwarf galaxies in a real Euclid Wide Survey (EWS) field in the VIS band and compared the input catalogue to the final MER catalogue.
+The mock dwarf galaxies were generated using simple Sérsic models with structural parameters (including size and surface brightness) drawn from observed dwarf galaxy catalogues.
+These simulations represent an idealised case in the sense they do not account for additional factors such as ellipticity, morphology, or crowding.
+To characterise the detected dwarfs, we used the mean surface brightness inside the effective radius ${\rm SB}_{\rm e}$ (in mag\,arcsec$^{-2}$).
+The final MER catalogues achieve a completenesses of $91\,\%$ for ${\rm SB}_{\rm e}\in[21,24]$ and $54\,\%$ for ${\rm SB}_{\rm e}\in[24,28]$.
 These numbers do not take into account possible contaminants, including confusion with background galaxies at the location of the dwarfs.
-After taking into account those effects, they become respectively $86\,\%$ and $38\,\%$.
-The MER pipeline performs a final local background subtraction with small mesh size, leading to a flux loss for galaxies with $R_{\rm e}>10\arcsec$.
-By using the final MER mosaics and reinjecting this local background, we obtain an image in which we recover reliable photometric properties for objects under the arcminute scale.
+After taking those effects into account, they respectively became $86\,\%$ and $38\,\%$.
+The MER pipeline performs a final local background subtraction with a small mesh size, leading to a flux loss for galaxies with $R_{\rm e}>10\arcsec$.
+By using the final MER mosaics and reinjecting this local background, we obtained an image in which we recover reliable photometric properties for objects under the arcminute scale.
 This background-reinjected product is thus suitable for the study of Local Universe dwarf galaxies. \Euclid's data reduction pipeline serves as a test bed for other deep surveys, particularly regarding background subtraction methods, a key issue in LSB science.

 }

 \keywords{Galaxies: dwarf -- Techniques: image processing -- Catalogues}

 \titlerunning{Using mock LSB dwarf galaxies to probe Euclid Wide Survey detection capabilities} \authorrunning{Euclid Collaboration: M. Urbano et al.}